 On May 5, 2009, the Special Committee of the Board of Directors of Revlon held a meeting.
-At that meeting, Gibson reminded the members of the Special Committee of the scope of Special Committee's role and their fiduciary duties as members of the Special Committee and the Special Committee's function of protecting the interests of Revlon's unaffiliated stockholders.
-The members of the Special Committee and Gibson discussed the independence of the members of the Special Committee and the responsibilities of the Special Committee with respect to making its recommendation to the Board of Directors concerning the April 13 proposal.
-After discussion and consideration of several potential financial advisors, the Special Committee determined to engage Barclays Capital Inc., which we refer to as "Barclays Capital," as its financial advisor, for the purpose of providing financial advisory services to the Special Committee with respect to the April 13 proposal.
+At that meeting, after discussion and consideration of several potential financial advisors, the independent directors determined to engage Barclays Capital Inc., which we refer to as "Barclays Capital," as its financial advisor, for the purpose of providing financial advisory services to the Special Committee with respect to the April 13 proposal.

 On May 6, 2009, at a special meeting of Revlon's Board of Directors, the Board of Directors met to officially authorize the creation of a Special Committee to consider the April 13 proposal.
 At this meeting, Messrs.
 Ronald Perelman, Barry Schwartz and David Kennedy, the three members of the Revlon Board of Directors who are also directors or officers of MacAndrews & Forbes, recused themselves from discussion and consideration of the authorization of the Special Committee.
 Revlon's Board of Directors then considered the independence of each of Messrs.
 Alan Bernikow, Paul Bohan, Meyer Feldberg and Kenneth Wolfe and Ms. Debra Lee in connection with evaluating each for service on the Special Committee and determined that none of Messrs.
 Bernikow, Bohan, Feldberg or Wolfe or Ms. Lee had, or was subject to, any interest that, in the opinion of Revlon's Board of Directors, would interfere with the exercise by any of these persons of his or her independent judgment as a member of the Special Committee.
 Revlon's Board of Directors unanimously (with Messrs.
 Perelman, Schwartz and Kennedy recusing themselves) adopted resolutions formally constituting the Special Committee and authorizing the Special Committee to exercise the power of the Revlon Board of Directors with respect to the evaluation of the April 13 proposal.
-The Special Committee's mandate included, among other things, the authority to: (a) evaluate, consider, review and respond to the April 13 proposal, (b) negotiate the terms of the April 13 proposal, (c) determine whether the April 13 proposal was advisable, fair to, and in the best interests of Revlon and its stockholders (other than MacAndrews & Forbes and its affiliates), (d) provide any recommendation to the Revlon Board of Directors or its stockholders for their consideration of approving the terms of the April 13 proposal and (e) retain, in its sole discretion and at Revlon's expense, legal counsel and a financial advisor.
+The Special Committee's mandate included, among other things, the authority to: (a) evaluate, consider, review and respond to the April 13 proposal, (b) negotiate the terms of the April 13 proposal, (c) determine whether the April 13 proposal, (b) negotiate the terms

+MacAndrews & Forbes and its affiliates), (d) provide any recommendation to the Revlon Board of Directors or its stockholders for their consideration of approving the terms of the April 13 proposal and (e) retain, in its sole discretion and at Revlon's expense, legal counsel and a financial advisor.
 The mandate provided that the Special Committee was not required to take any particular action with respect to the April 13 proposal.
 The Special Committee's mandate did not extend to seeking and evaluating alternatives to the April 13 proposal as MacAndrews & Forbes had stated to the Board that it had no present intention to dispose of its equity stake in Revlon.

-On May 6, 2009, members of Revlon's management, including Mr. Kennedy, Mr. Ennis, Mr. Chris Elshaw, Revlon's Executive Vice President and Chief Operating Officer, Mr. Robert Kretzman, Revlon's Executive Vice President, Chief Legal Officer and General Counsel, and Ms. Gina Mastantuono, Revlon's Senior Vice President, Corporate Controller and Chief Accounting Officer, gave a presentation on the Company's business to Barclays Capital, including the Company's then latest available 2009 financial forecast and the Company's preliminary plans to undergo an organizational restructuring, and subsequently delivered further requested information concerning the Company's business to Barclays Capital.
+On that same day, members of Revlon's management gave a presentation on the Company's business to Barclays Capital, including the Company's then latest available 2009 financial forecast and the Company's preliminary plans to undergo an organizational restructuring, and subsequently delivered further requested information concerning the Company's business to Barclays

-On May 7, 2009, Barclays Capital and Gibson met with representatives of MacAndrews & Forbes, including Mr. Schwartz, Broadpoint-Gleacher and Wachtell Lipton at the request of the Special Committee to ask certain questions to confirm their understanding of the terms of the April 13 proposal.
+On May 7, 2009, representatives of Barclays Capital and Gibson met with MacAndrews & Forbes and its advisors at the request of the Special Committee to ask certain questions to confirm their understanding of the April 13 proposal.
 At the meeting, the representatives of MacAndrews & Forbes confirmed that the April 13 proposal was for a transaction in which, if the Special Committee approved the transaction, MacAndrews & Forbes and its affiliates, as the controlling stockholders of Revlon, would act by written consent (as permitted by the governing documents of Revlon) to approve the transaction.